Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

   }
 ```

+You will notice in the code above the storage asset is being accessed and updated using the `.write` keyword by passing in the function's inputed `asset`.
+This is how storage can be modified in sway.

+And to read from a storage variable , the `.read()` keyword is used like in the require statement above where it is checking the current state is `NotInitialize`.

+And to log events, the `log` keyword is used by passing in a struct containing the event name `InitializeEvent` in `()` and the relevant event details like the `author`, `asset`, similar to how it is done in [rust](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway).

-Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
-For now, you can import them.
+***Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
+For now, you can import them as modules from the same directory.***

 ### Creating Proposals
-This DAO tracks user funding proposals that request specific tokens from the DAO treasury.
+The Create Proposal function allow any DAO member to submit a proposal for funding or starting a new project.
+It tracks the members funding proposals that request specific tokens from the DAO treasury.
 A proposal must be submitted to the DAO contract to start the voting process.

 The `create_proposal()` function is implemented by taking in 3 input `acceptance_percentage: u64`, `duration: u64`, and `proposal_transaction: Proposal`, then it checks if the duration is greater than zero `require(0 < duration, CreationError::DurationCannotBeZero);`.
  And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.

 If no error is emitted, it constructs a `ProposalInfo` object and inserts it into the storage, incrementing the proposal count.
 Finally, it logs a `CreateProposalEvent` to record the proposal's creation.
 The function does not require a token amount to be deposited when creating a new proposal.

 Copy and paste the code below using your `create_proposal` function.